JakeSteam/blog-programming/_posts/2018-08-22-creating-a-custom-android-actionbar.md

 ![3](/wp-content/uploads/2018/08/3.png)

 We now have a custom toolbar!
-However, there’s a pretty glaring issue, in that our custom layout doesn’t actually reach the edges of the ActionBar, so the default design can still be seen.
+However, there's a pretty glaring issue, in that our custom layout doesn't actually reach the edges of the ActionBar, so the default design can still be seen.
 To fix that we need to…

 ### Override ActionBar background